ecadlabs/taquito/packages/taquito-sapling/README.md

 **Prepare a shielded transaction**

-A shielded transaction allows sending tokens from a Tezos account (tz1, tz2, tz3) to an address (zet).
+A shielded transaction allows sending tokens from a Tezos account (tz1, tz2, tz3) to a Sapling address (zet).

 ```ts
 import { TezosToolkit } from '@taquito/taquito';